Rules for Euchre

 There are many variations of Euchre:

-- With Joker: Some play with a Joker as the "best bower" - highest trump card
+- With Joker: Some play with a Joker as the "best bower", the highest trump card

-- 32-card version: Includes 7s and 8s for more uncertainty
+- 32-card version: Includes 7s and 8s for more variety

-- Railroad Euchre: Played to 10 points with special rules for faster play
+- Railroad Euchre: Played to 10 points with rules designed for faster play

-- Bid Euchre: Players bid on the number of tricks they can take
+- Bid Euchre: Players bid on how many tricks they can take

-- Buck Euchre: Each player for themselves, not team play
+- Buck Euchre: Each player for themselves, no teams

 - Three players: A variant where the maker plays against the other two